Creating Cut-and-Fold or Pop-Up Patterns with TypeScript

 })

 Done.
 Well not quite.
-The interesting part is actually generating the patterns.
-Let's support this with a custom class WindowItem which will hold the position, size and type of window.
-We can then use this to create a number of windows and to track whether we merged (replaced it).
+The interesting part is generating the patterns.
+Let's support this with a custom WindowItem class, which will hold the position, size, and type of window.
+We can then use this to create a number of windows and to track whether we merged (or replaced) it.

 class WindowItem {